 Once a modified plan is agreed to by the employee and his or her supervisor, it shall be reviewed by the dean or vice president.
 The dean or vice president shall either approve the modified work plan, or work in collaboration with the supervisor and employee to try to reach an acceptable solution.

 17.7 Parental Leave Options.
-The University provides the following leave options when an employee becomes a biological parent, a child is placed for adoption in the employee's home, or the employee becomes the legal guardian of a child.
-Modified Instructional Duties are not available for an employee on paid or unpaid parental leave as defined in this section.
+The University provides the following leave options when an employee becomes a biological parent, a child is placed for adoption in the employee's

 Deleted: percent of time employed

 Deleted: forfeit